Photo by Rawpixel.com / Shutterstock.com

 Using a free online resource like Money Talks News’ account comparison tool will help you see the differences between rates offered by online and traditional banks.

 As for which online bank is best for you overall, though, it helps to consider ratings such as those of J.D.
 Power.
-The market research firm recently rated online banks based on customer satisfaction.
+Earlier this year, the market research firm rated online banks based on customer satisfaction.

 The average overall satisfaction score of online banks was 863 out of 1,000 — 57 points higher than that of traditional banks.